 3. Adjusting the knob at the lower side of the pressure gauge

-Some pressure gauges have an adjustable knob in the lower side of the body.
-This is a diaphragm-type pressure gauge that is usually used in water treatment pipings.
+Some pressure gauges have an adjustable knob on the lower side of the body.
+This is a diaphragm-type pressure gauge that is usually used in water treatment piping.

 Just remove the lock then the knob will freely turn to adjust the needle.